 14. WHAT ADVICE DO YOU HAVE FOR BEGINNERS?
 Eating at the professional level is not

 for the vast majority of people.
 All pro events are conducted in a controlled environment with EMTs on hand.
 Safety is paramount,

 as is eating healthy on a daily basis.
 If you really believe you have what it takes, you can participate in one or two Major

-may be the best way to safely "size up" your abilities.
+League Eating contests to safely "size up" your abilities.

 15. DO YOU HAVE A GIANT STOMACH INSIDE THAT

 16. WHAT MAKES YOUR STOMACH

 STRETCH?
 I usually eat one meal per day, a huge one, spread out over several hours with a gallon or so of no- or low-calorie